Hosting Travelers with Pets | Greece 2021By Wooftogether, Category:

 No matter how good your client and their pet has been, there will be traces of their visit remaining when they’ve gone.
 In the best-case scenario, that will be the odd hair or two, but in the worst, it could be dog odor, poop, or urine stains.

-If your holiday rental property has marble, tiled, or hardwood flooring and you want a more economical option for removing pet hairs, try a dust mop.
+If your holiday rental property has marble, tiled, or hardwood flooring and you want a more economical option for removing pet hair, try a dust mop.
 The Turbo Microfibre Mop does an efficient job and has reusable pads.

 Pet dander, a sort of dog dandruff that’s almost invisible to the human eye, can accumulate on furnishings, bedding, and floors.
 Pet dander is an irritant for asthmatics and can cause severe allergies.
 If the room where your dog guests are staying is used by non-pet guests too, you might want to consider using a pet dander removal spray regularly to prevent the occurrence of any medical emergency.